 The EM is responsible for data management and reporting related to data management.
 The data management system will include conducting inspections and monitoring, and providing these results to appropriate parties as required.
-The EM will also report key results of noise monitoring and related environmental, health and safety incidents to the Blackwater Environment Committee and Aboriginal Groups during routine meetings.
+The EM will also report key results of noise monitoring and related environmental, health and safety incidents to the Blackwater Environmental Life of Mine Committee (ELoMC) and Indigenous Groups during routine meetings.